model-checking/kani/docs/src/tutorial-loops-unwinding.md

 > **NOTE:** `--show-loops` is a flag to the underlying model checker, CBMC, and so it needs to appear after `--cbmc-args`.
 > This flag `--cbmc-args` "switches modes" in the command line from Kani flags to CBMC flags, so we place all Kani flags and arguments before it.
 > Also, the `--output-format old` flag turns off the post-processing of output from CBMC, which is needed here because with `--show-loops`,
-> CBMC is not running the actual verification step
+> CBMC is not running the actual verification step.

 This command shows us the mangled names of the loops involved.
 Then we can specify the bound for specific loops by name, from the command line: